Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Introduction

 of the short exact sequence (\ref{SES}) is given by sending an alternating form $\alpha_\mathfrak{a}\in (\wedge^{2}\mathfrak{a})^*$ to the measurable almost everywhere defined $G$-invariant alternating cocycle

 where $\log$ denotes the logarithm sending $A$ to its Lie algebra $\mathfrak{a}$. \end{thm}

-\begin{rem} Let $G^0$ denote the connected component of the identity in $G$.
-The cocycles in Theorem \ref{Theorem 2 to 3 for prod of Hn} are obviously also $G^0$-invariant and our proof, relying on the $3$-transitivity of $G$ on $G/P$ shows that the same section works for $G^0$ whenever $n_i \geq 3$ for all $i=1,\ldots,k$.
-In the case when one of $n_i=2$, we can only deduce that the value on tuples which are positively oriented in each $2$-dimensional factor has the above form.
-But the yet unknown functoriality of the section prevents us to conclude that the section provided by the spectral sequence takes this form on all configurations of points, even though this is very likely to be the case.
-The same remark also applies to Theorem \ref{Theorem 2 to 4 for prod of Hn}. \end{rem}

-In the case of two factors of dimension $2$, this cocycle (on tuples which are positively oriented in each factor) is explicitly given in \cite{Monod} for the connected component of $G$, i.e. for $G^0=\mathrm{PSL}(2,\mathbb{R})\times \mathrm{PSL}(2,\mathbb{R})$.
+For $G=\mathrm{PSL}(2,\mathbb{R}) \times \mathrm{PSL}(2,\mathbb{R})$ this cocycle (on tuples which are positively oriented in each factor) is explicitly given in \cite{Monod}.
 All other cases are new.
-The case of several $2$-dimensional factors is a straightforward generalization of Monod's cocycle, but the higher dimensional case, relying on explicitly exploiting the $3$-transitivity of the action on the boundary, is more involved as $K\cap P$ is not trivial in dimension $n\geq 3$, where $K=\mathrm{O}(n)$ is the maximal compact subgroup.
+The case of several $2$-dimensional factors is a straightforward generalization of Monod's cocycle, but the higher dimensional case, relying on explicitly exploiting the $3$-transitivity of the action on the boundary, is more involved as $K\cap P$ is not trivial in dimension $n\geq 3$, where $K=\mathrm{SO}(n)$ is the maximal compact subgroup of $\mathrm{Isom}^+(\mathbb{H}^n)$.